A COMPLETE 2026 TRAVEL GUIDE

 • GETTING THERE

-• To reach the island: Car ferry, catamaran, or private boat
+To reach Hvar: Car ferry, catamaran, or private boat

 • KEY TAKEAWAYS